ibm-cloud-docs/appid/cloud-directory.md

         </tr>
       </tbody>
     </table>

-    **Note**: If a user does not supply the information pulled by the parameter, it appears blank.</dd>
+    <p>**Note**: If a user does not supply the information pulled by the parameter, it appears blank.</p></dd>
-  <dt> Forgot password </dt>
+  <dt>Forgot password</dt>
-    <dd> A user can ask to have their password reset should they forget or need to update it for any reason.
+    <dd><p>A user can ask to have their password reset should they forget or need to update it for any reason.
 You can customize the email response to their request.
-When a user requests a change, their password remains unchanged until they click the link in this email.
+When a user requests a change, their password remains unchanged until they click the link in this email.</p>
     <table>
       <thead>
         <th colspan=2><img src="images/idea.png"/> Password change parameters </th>